 This DIY round wall planter tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-Materials for round wall planter:
+Materials needed for a DIY round wall planter:

 Tools for DIY round wall planter: